rydmike/flex_color_scheme/README.md

 }

 class _DemoAppState extends State<DemoApp> {
-  // Used to select if we use the dark or light theme.
+  // Used to select if we use the defined dark or light theme.
   ThemeMode themeMode;

   @override